VishnuGShephertz/App42-Photo-Sharing/README.md

 # About application

-1. This application is used to share photo with your face book friends.
+1. This application is used to share photo with your face-book friends.
 2. You can also share comments on those photos with your friends.

 # Running  Sample

-This is a sample Android social app is made using App42 backened platform.
+This is a sample Android social app is made using App42 backend  platform.
 It uses social, upload, storage and review service App42 platform.
 Here are the few easy steps to run this sample app.

 1. [Register] (https://apphq.shephertz.com/register) with App42 platform
 2. Create an app once you are on Quick start  page after registration.